The-Marcy-Lab-School-Assignments/8-0-1-assignment-nicoleblanchette/README.md

 # [DEPLOYMENT](https://nicole-is-approaching.onrender.com/)

+**btw is this paragraph the same as the last assignment? its not in the checklist so im assuming it was an oopsie**

 In this assignment, you will be tasked with creating and deploying a simple Express server.
 The server will have four GET endpoints, two that serve HTML and two that serve raw data.
 One of those data endpoints will use query parameters.

 **Table of Contents**